 David Wallsh, Ph.D.

-Prior to joining CNA, Wallsh served as an Expert Advisor for Middle East security issues in the Office of the Secretary of Defense for Policy, including in support of the 2013-2014 Israeli-Palestinian peace talks, counter-ISIS policy, and the U.S.-Jordanian bilateral relationship.
+Before joining CNA, Wallsh served from 2013–2016 as an expert advisor for Middle East security issues in the Office of the Secretary of Defense for Policy.
+In that role, he supported the 2013–2014 Israeli-Palestinian peace talks, counter-ISIS policy, and the US-Jordanian bilateral relationship.

 David Wallsh writes that the anniversary of the 1973 Arab-Israeli War “provides an opportunity to highlight…enduring lessons, as well as to apply them to America’s present national security challenges.”